 Nissan 370Z Review

-The 2013 Nissan 370Z ranks 5 out of 10 Affordable Sports Cars.
-This ranking is based on our analysis of 41 published reviews and test drives of the Nissan 370Z, and our analysis of reliability and safety data.
+The 2013 Nissan 370Z ranks 5 out of 9 Affordable Sports Cars.
+This ranking is based on our analysis of published reviews and test drives of the Nissan 370Z, as well as reliability and safety data.

-The 2013 Nissan 370Z comes with a V6 engine that test drivers say is responsive and powerful.
+The 2013 Nissan 370Z comes with a V6 engine that auto reviewers say is responsive and powerful.
 A six-speed manual transmission is standard, and most critics agree that its short throws and smooth clutch make the 2013 370Z fun to drive.
 With the six-speed manual, fuel economy is an EPA-estimated 18/26 mpg city/highway, which is decent for an affordable sports car.
 However, less powerful competitors like the Subaru BRZ and Mazda Miata use less fuel.
-Along with its powerful V6, test drivers love the 370Z’s strong brakes, athletic handling and responsive steering.
+Along with its powerful V6, critics love the 370Z’s strong brakes, athletic handling and responsive steering.
 As a result, many say that the 370Z is one of the most balanced, well-rounded sports cars in the class.

 While a few reviewers say that the 370Z’s cabin would benefit from higher-quality materials, most agree that it’s an attractively-designed interior with a functional, driver-focused layout.
 Despite its small size and two-seat capacity, many reviewers say that people up to 6-feet tall will be comfortable in the 2013 Z. Still, a few reviewers counter that larger folks may find the seats confining.
 Some auto writers also cite poor rearward visibility, and note that the 370Z has less trunk space than most cars in the class, while others complain that road and engine noise can become intrusive at highway speeds.
 The base Nissan 370Z comes with push-button start, automatic climate control and a four-speaker stereo.
 Features like a backup camera, navigation, Bluetooth, a USB port and heated seats are available on higher trims.